scalar-labs/scalar-kubernetes/docs/ScalarDLSupportedDatabase.md

 # Set up a Scalar DL supported database

+This is a database setup document for the Scalar DL manual deployment.
 Scalar DL can run on various databases.
 You can choose any one of the supported databases based on your convenience.

 ## DynamoDB